 The Claims Administrator has a variety of relationships with other Blue Cross and/or Blue Shield Licensees.
 Generally, these relationships are called Inter-Plan Arrangements and they work based on rules and procedures issued by the Blue Cross Blue Shield Association.
-Whenever you receive Covered Services outside of California, the claims for those services may be processed through one of these Inter-Plan Arrangements described below.
+Whenever you receive Covered Services outside of the Claims Administrator's geographic service area (California), the claims for those services may be processed through one of these Inter-Plan Arrangements described below.